bmeck/understudy/README.md

 #### `.after(action, arg0, /* arg1, ... */, next)`

 Called after the `work` function is executed in perform with _exactly_ the arguments passed to `.perform`.
 Nothing passed to `next` have an impact on the flow control above **except any error is supplied short-circuits execution to the callback.**

+While the above statement is true when using `.perform`, `after` hooks acquire a `waterfall` like behavior with `.waterfall` where the result of work function gets passed to the `after` hooks.
+Each after hook is then able to mutate the arguments passed to the next one.
+Strongly discouraged to change number of arguments for your user's sanity.

+#### `.waterfall(action, arg0, /* arg1, ... */, work, callback)`

+This is a slightly different `perform` that is very useful for when you have to modify state received from a function in a sequence of configurable hooks.

+1. Call all `before` hooks for `action`.
+2. Call `work` function for `action`.
+3. Call all `after hooks for `action` with the result returned from the `work` function.
+4. Call `callback` with results from the `after` hooks execution (if any) and otherwise the results from the `work` function.

 ## Real-world Usage